'Nude Mona Lisa' may be Leonardo da Vinci original

 Following extensive testing, investigators from the Center for Research and Restoration of the Museums of France (C2RMF) say the charcoal drawing, known as the "Monna Vanna" or "Nude Mona Lisa," was completed in Leonardo da Vinci's studio and may have been the work of the master himself.

-The drawing was previously thought to have been have been completed by da Vinci's students.
+The drawing was previously thought to have been completed by da Vinci's students.

 Experts at the center found that much of the work was completed by a left-handed artist, supporting theories that da Vinci was the creator.